ryanatkn/gro/src/docs/config.md

 > Ideally this would be configurable, but doing so would slow Gro down in many cases.

-The `platform` can currently be `"node"` or `"browser"` and is used by Gro's default compilers to customize the output.
+The `platform` can currently be `"node"` or `"browser"` and is used by Gro's default builders to customize the output.
 When compiling for the browser, dependencies in `node_modules/` are imported via Snowpack's [`esinstall`](https://github.com/snowpackjs/snowpack/tree/master/esinstall).
 When compiling for Node, the Svelte compiler outputs